DETAILED ACTION

 Claim Rejections - 35 USC § 102

-Regarding Claim 12, Boese discloses a system comprising a paint tray (46) wherein the housing 12 may be used as a paint tray liner for a paint tray as discussed in Paragraphs 0029 and 0033 and a liner housing (12).
-This housing has a flexible body (Paragraph 0020) made of an elastic material, the flexible body having a front wall (30), a back wall (32), a floor (14), and two side walls (34, 36), wherein the front wall is shorter than the back wall and the depths of the side wall vary along a length of the housing.
-Boese also discloses a continuous liner lip (38) defining an open top portion of the liner, with said continuous liner lip having a continuous flat surface extending from the front wall, the back wall, and the two sidewalls
+Regarding Claim 12, Boese discloses a system comprising a paint tray (46) that may be made of metal (Paragraph 0029) with contours, a paint tray floor and a plurality of paint tray walls as shown in Figure 7.
+The liner/housing 12 may be used as a paint tray liner for a paint tray as discussed in Paragraphs 0029 and 0033.
+This liner has a flexible body (Paragraph 0020) made of an elastic silicone material, the flexible body having a front wall (20), a back wall (42), a floor (14), and two side walls (34, 36) with depths, wherein the front wall is shorter than the back wall and the depths of the side wall vary along a length of the liner housing.
+Boese also discloses a continuous liner lip (38) defining an open top portion of the liner, with said continuous liner lip having a continuous flat surface extending from the front wall, the back wall, and the two sidewalls.

 Boese also discloses a lid (56) made of silicone material (Paragraph 0030) connected to the paint tray, the lid having a periphery (60) that extends downward with a lip that wraps around the at least one lip of the paint tray.